 Undergraduate Student Lifecycle

 During winter 2019, the Undergraduate Student Lifecycle Committee was formed as part of this strategic initiative.
-Comprised of faculty and staff leaders from across the University, the Committee is focused on developing actionable recommendations for change in three priority areas:
+Comprised of faculty and staff, including recent graduates, from across the University, the Committee focused on developing actionable recommendations for change in three priority areas identified by the campus community:

 - Faculty Engagement